 (e) Books of Accounts

-As stated in note 1 to the accompanying standalone financial statements, the books of accounts maintainedon SAP for the previous year ended 31st March 2023 were not accessible due to corruption of the data whichcould not be retrieved till the time of signing of the financial statements and therefore we are unable to obtainsufficient and appropriate audit evidence with respect to the opening balances.
-Any changes to the openingbalances would materially impact the financial statements including but not limited to the resultant accountingtreatment thereof.
+As stated in note 1 to the accompanying standalone financial statements, the books of accounts maintainedon SAP for the financial year ended 31a!
+March 2023 were not accessible due to corruption of the data whichcould not be retrieved till the time of signing of the financial statements and therefore we are unable to obtainsufficient and appropriate audit evidence with respect to the opening balances.
+Any changes to the openingbalances would materially impact the financial statements including but not limited to the resultant accountingtreatment thereof,

 (f) Property, plant and equipment